c-guntur/jvms-compare/README.md

 #### NOTE: OS X Catalina Security - trusted executables.
 It is important to test each downloaded JDK before running the benchmarks, since some of the distrubutors are not yet endorsed.
-TODO: create a script to test JDKs.
+Run the test_jdks.sh.

 Meanwhile, run a `java -version` by navigating to the HOME directory of each JDK from a terminal.
 If any JDK throws a security constraint, the quick work-around is to remove the quarantine attribute: